MCST Student Clubs and Organizations

 Fitness Club, Advisor: Ms. Kristen Maday

 Fitness Club provides students with an open opportunity to develop and engage in physical activities that will promote lifelong personal, mental, social and emotional health.
 Fitness club provides a safe and judgement free environment to all students who are developing and exploring various forms of physical activity.
 Students learn the basics of proper nutrition and explore a wide variety of workout styles ranging from Tabata, Circuit, Body Weight, HIIT, Insanity, etc. Students are provided a weekly/monthly fitness challenge that they can pursue at their own pace.
 Signed parent/student waivers are available in the fitness center and MUST be signed at home PRIOR to the students first day in Fitness Club.
-Waivers are openly accepted from September-June
+Waivers are openly accepted from September-June.
+Click HERE to obtain a waiver.

-Gender & Sexuality Alliance (GSA), Advisors: Ms. Ashley Gaunt & Ms. Katie Whitehead
+Gender & Sexuality Alliance (GSA), Advisors: Ms. Ashley Brooks & Ms. Jennifer Katz

 The Gender & Sexuality Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
 Meetings will include time for students to socialize, discuss issues, and plan events.